Ekaterina-Kuzina/middle.messenger.praktikum.yandex/README.md

 ## Where to find and how to start ?

- 1. The application can be found at:  https://roaring-seahorse-feb144.netlify.app/
+ 1. The application can be found at:  https://lucent-syrniki-95eaf0.netlify.app
  2. Run locally using the following commands:
  - npm run start
  - npm run dev
- - npm run node
+ - npm run build